AbdullahHasan0/MULTI_AI_AGENT/README.md

 - Jenkins automated the deployment pipeline.
 - Exposed via public IP on port 8501.

 ### Note: The live app has been shut down to avoid AWS costs.
-You can redeploy using the instructions in this repo.
+You can run the application locally using the setup instructions above.

 ## 🖼 Screenshots